-- Duty to act honestly and in good faith in what the directors (a) believe to be in the best interests of the company; - Duty to exercise powers for a proper purpose and directors shall not act, or agree to act, in a matter that contravenes the BVI Companies Act or the M&A; - Duty to exercise the care, diligence and skill that a reasonable director would exercise in the circumstances taking into account, without limitation: - the nature of the company; - the nature of the decision; and - the position of the director and the nature of the responsibilities undertaken by him. - (d) Duty to avoid conflicts of interest.
+- Duty to act honestly and in good faith in what the directors (a) believe to be in the best interests of the company; - (b) Duty to exercise powers for a proper purpose and directors shall not act, or agree to act, in a matter that contravenes the BVI Companies Act or the M&A; - Duty to exercise the care, diligence and skill that a reasonable (c) director would exercise in the circumstances taking into account, without limitation: - (i) the nature of the company; - the nature of the decision; and (ii) - the position of the director and the nature of the (iii) responsibilities undertaken by him. - (d) Duty to avoid conflicts of interest.
 Directors must not place themselves in a position in which there is a conflict between their duty to the company and their personal interests.
 Directors are required to disclose their personal interests in potential transactions to the board of directors.

-- act in good faith in what the director considers to be the best interests of the company; - act honestly and responsibly in relation to the conduct of the affairs of the company; - act in accordance with the company's constitution and exercise his or her powers only for the purposes allowed by law; - not use the company's property, information or opportunities for his or her own or anyone else's benefit unless expressly permitted by the company's constitution or approved by a resolution of the company in general meeting; - not agree to restrict the director's power to exercise an independent judgement, unless expressly permitted by the company's constitution or approved by a resolution of the company in general meeting; - (f) avoid any conflict between the director's duties to the company and the director's other (including personal) interests unless released from this duty by the company's constitution or by resolution of the company in general meeting;
+- Directors and officers owe fiduciary duties at both common law and under Directors and officers owe fiduciary duties at both common law and under statute.
+These duties include those listed below.
+A director shall: - act in good faith in what the director considers to be the best (a) interests of the company: - (b) act honestly and responsibly in relation to the conduct of the affairs of the company; - act in accordance with the company's constitution and exercise his (c) or her powers only for the purposes allowed by law; - (d) not use the company's property, information or opportunities for his or her own or anyone else's benefit unless expressly permitted by the company's constitution or approved by a resolution of the company in general meeting; - not agree to restrict the director's power to exercise an independent (e) judgement, unless expressly permitted by the company's constitution or approved by a resolution of the company in general meeting; - avoid any conflict between the director's duties to the company (f) and the director's other (including personal) interests unless released from this duty by the company's constitution or by resolution of the company in general meeting;